trinodb/trino-admin/docs/trino-admin-commands.rst

 using config.json.
 If this file is missing, then the command prompts for user input to get the topology information.

-The general configurations for Presto's coordinator and workers are taken from the directories ``~/.trinoadmin/coordinator`` and ``~/.trinoadmin/workers`` respectively.
+The general configurations for Trino's coordinator and workers are taken from the directories ``~/.trinoadmin/coordinator`` and ``~/.trinoadmin/workers`` respectively.
 If these directories or any required configuration files are absent when you run ``server install``, a default